iva2k/ml_sudoku/rl_sudoku.md

 This architecture is the most sophisticated, as it allows the model's computational depth to adapt to the logical depth of the problem itself.

 * **Ponder Cost Annealing**: A fixed ponder penalty can be too restrictive early in training, as it punishes the model for "thinking" before it has even learned the basic rules.
 To solve this, we use **Ponder Cost Annealing**.
 The training starts with a very low (or zero) penalty, allowing the model to freely explore its computational depth to learn the task.
-The penalty is then gradually increased over a set number of episodes, which slowly encourages the model to become more computationally efficient *after* it has developed a foundational understanding of the game.
+The penalty is kept at 0 for early Curriculum Levels, then gradually increased over a set number of episodes, which slowly encourages the model to become more computationally efficient *after* it has developed a foundational understanding of the game.
 This leads to more stable training and better final performance.

 #### ACT Implementation Details & Preliminary Results